nallen05/old-norse/flokkr/README.md

 Terminal UI (TUI) applications require concurrency: different screen components need to be able to update at different timings (eg: a CPU monitoring graph updating at 10hz & a status panel updating at 1hz after 1 second initialization period), while simultaneously also providing immediate responsiveness to user input.
 However, terminal IO itself is single threaded.

-# FLOKKR
+# Flokkr

 Flokkr is a concurrency library for Common Lisp, purpose-built for building interactive TUI applications using skald/bifrost.
 It is part of the Old Norse Terminal Toolkit.

 Features:
 - Manage multiple dynamic timing loops via a mini-DSL (inspired by the LOOP macro)
-- Responds immediately to user input from the terminal
+- Responds immediately to user input from the terminal (without polling)
-- Emphasis on predictable synchronization for coordinating timers
+- Emphasis on predictable synchronization (for coordinating timers)
 - Define behaviors separately then compose via :SUBFLOKKR

 Form factor:
-- Cooperative multitasking (but the plan is to also add an async feature to run slow DB queries & cloud API calls outside of the main loop)
+- Cooperative multitasking
 - Integrated with bifrost for processing events from the terminal
 - Implementation-depedent on SBCL

+Coming soon!
+ - Async feature feature to run slow DB queries & cloud API calls outside of the main animation loop (seperate worker thread, running CL-ASYNC to handle concurrent IO)

 # Quickstart